lee-zhg/intro-visual-recognition-object-detection/README.md

     * data/ThumbUp.zip
     * data/ThumbDown.zip

-1. You have to load file one at a time.
-You have two data assets ready to build your custom model after you completed the loading.
+1. After loading data, you should have two data assets ready to build your custom model after you completed the loading.

     ![Data Asset 04](docs/images/datassets05.png)